itx-informationssysteme/jobapplications/Documentation/Installation/Index.rst

 .. code-block:: bash

-   composer require itx/jobs
+   composer require itx/jobapplications

 or the Extension Manager in the Backend or install it locally for example directly from `Github <|project_repository|>`__.

 Include Static Typoscript
 -------------------------
-You have to include the static typoscript file the Jobs extension provides.
+You have to include the static typoscript file the Jobapplications extension provides.

 #.
 Switch to the root page of your site.